naomibaes/lexical_semantic_change_framework/README.md

 ## Additional Information

 - Corpus data are not provided due to copyright restrictions, but the format is: "text ||||| year ||||| publication_type ||||| id".
-- The `environment` file provides links to download R environment and Python dependencies for reproducibility.
+- The `environment.txt` file provides links to download R environment and Python dependencies for reproducibility.
 - For an applied example of the framework, refer to the [OSF repository](https://osf.io/4d7ur/).
 It contains scripts for statistical analysis and programming figures.
 - The code may be updated (streamlined and new methods for evaluating the dimensions may be added).